maskaravivek/maskaravivek/content/authors/admin/_index.md

 - Visitors
 ---

-I recently completed my Masters in Computer Science from Arizona State University.
-Prior to joining ASU, I worked as a full stack Software Engineer at Zeta.
-I helped in building a suite of products for digitizing office cafeterias used by ~700 corporates and attributing to 1 million+ monthly transactions.
-With strong Computer Science fundamentals and experience across multiple engineering verticals, I always tend to bring a unique perspective when solving business problems.
+I'm a full‑stack Software Engineer at Remitly, building the client‑platform layer of the core app serving ~10 million customers globally.
+Prior to Remitly, I was at JP Morgan, where I helped productionalize a blockchain-based internal intelligence platform, similar in concept to Etherscan.

-Before joining Zeta, I completed my bachelor's in Software Engineering from Delhi Technological University.
-I love writing code, developing apps and creating websites.
+Prior to that, I earned my M.S. in Computer Science from Arizona State University with a thesis in  [Compositional Actions in Videos with Temporal Ordering](https://search.lib.asu.edu/discovery/fulldisplay?context=PC&vid=01ASU_INST:01ASU&search_scope=MyInst_and_CI&tab=Everything&docid=cdi_proquest_journals_2670610608).
+Before pursuing Masters, I worked at Zeta, where I helped design and launch a cafeteria‑digitization suite adopted by ~700 corporates, handling over 1 million monthly transactions.
+Earlier, I completed my Bachelor's in Software Engineering at Delhi Technological University.

-I was associated with the Wikimedia Foundation as a volunteer from 2016 to 2019, contributing to their Wikimedia Commons Android app.
+I'm passionate about coding, building apps and websites, and solving real‑world problems through clean, scalable solutions.
+I also enjoy writing about technology, and over the past few years, I've authored [200+ technical articles](https://maskaravivek.com/post/) for publications like Draft.dev, Tuts+, CircleCI, Twilio, Descope, and Neo4j.
+Earlier, I volunteered with the Wikimedia Foundation (2016-2019), contributing to the Commons Android app.